6 Principles to Guide Your Work

-From college students to seasoned CEOs, everyone, at some point, asks how to accomplish their work well.
+From college students to seasoned CEOs, from pastors to stay-at-home moms, everyone, at some point, asks how to accomplish their work well.
 Students grapple with the questions about the future and career choices as they loom thick in the air before graduation, and close-to-retirees wonder what the next season of freedom looks like for productivity and purpose.
+Pastors in our sphere are trying to answer these questions from the pulpit — How does the work of the people in their pews intersect with Scripture?
 These questions — whether someone is 22 or 62 — can produce fear, anxiety, confusion, or excitement.
 As pastors and ministry leaders, how you approach those conversations is an important aspect of your work.

 When we understand the purpose for our work, it leads to faithfulness as we navigate various seasons of paid and unpaid endeavors.
 For Christians, this purpose is grounded in Genesis when God commissioned humanity to be fruitful, cultivate the earth, and work as agents of redemption in the world.
 Part of our vision for whole-life discipleship includes navigating these questions well, and applying Scripture to our lives.
 What if we used guidelines for our work — principles for good, hard work that honor God and produces flourishing in our own lives and those around us?